 *according to data collected by Numbeo

 How can I get the best deal on travel money?

 The best way to guard against any negative fallout from Brexit is by planning ahead.
 Given the volatility of the market, now may be a good time to get your holiday money for 2019 – before further political developments impact the exchange rate.

 Rather than waiting to see what happens to the Pound and hoping for the best, order your currency in advance with ICE’s Click & Collect or Home Delivery service for discounted rates.
 We also offer a Price Match Guarantee, so if you find a cheaper rate for your currency online we promise to beat it.

 Another way to minimise the impact of a drop in Sterling is uploading your travel money onto a pre-paid card.
-Our new ICE Clear card will allow you to lock-in your exchange rate, so if you top-up your card when the exchange rate you can avoid any fluctuations that might occur as a result of Brexit.
+Our new ICE Clear card will allow you to lock-in your exchange rate, so if you top-up your card when the exchange rate is strong you can avoid any fluctuations that might occur as a result of Brexit.
 Plus, you’ll have peace of mind by knowing exactly how much travel money you’ll have to spend on your next trip.